Breakfast is an important meal...

 Melt coconut oil in frying pan.

 Sauté chopped onion until light brown.
 Add mushrooms and stir just to warm through mushrooms.
 (We don't want to cook away all their goodness, now do we?)
 Crack the 3 eggs on top of the onion and mushy mix and cover the frying pan with a lid.
 Turn down to lowest temperature setting (add your garlic now if you have it on hand, plus your sea salt + pepper) and leave to slowly simmer for 4-5 minutes.
-Do leave the yolk in - we have to eat eggs in their whole form, otherwise we won't get the nutrition from the white, and vice versa.
-We need both white and yolk for the egg to function best in our body :)
+Do leave the yolk in - eating eggs in their whole form gives us the nutrition from the white, and vice versa.
+We need both the white and yolk for the egg to function best in our body!